fmitech/employee-manual/index.md

 Git supports both HTTPS and SSH.
 Which you use is up to you although Github/Bitbucket recommend HTTPS.
 This section describes working with HTTPS repos, please see the [SSH Authentication](#ssh-authentication) section on working with SSH repos.

 When you clone a HTTPS repo, you'll be asked to provide your username and password.
-If you don't want to keep typing your username and password everytime you talk with the remote server, you'll need to configure your _credential.helper_.
+If you don't want to keep typing your username and password every time you talk with the remote server, you'll need to configure your _credential.helper_.

 This should already be configured on your system as Git was installed via Homebrew.
 As a sanity check, verify that your credential.helper is properly set